 - Carefully inspect the items you're interested in purchasing.
 Look for damage, missing parts, and other condition issues.
 This is one of the most important steps in bidding successfully at an auction.

-- Take notes on condition and lot number of the items you're interested in purchasing to reference once the auction begins.
+- Take notes on the condition and lot number of the items you're interested in purchasing to reference once the auction begins.
 This is the second most important thing you'll do to prep.
 It's impossible to remember details once the auction begins if you haven't taken notes.

 - Before the auction starts, review any reference guides you brought along or consult your smartphone to determine the maximum you're willing to pay for each lot on your list and record it in your notes.
 Also, inquire about whether or not a buyer's premium will be added on to the hammer down the price so you can adjust your bidding accordingly.

 - Register for a bidder's number well before the auction begins to avoid missing any of the action.